Caballero: A Historical Novel: Race and gender

-Literary significance & reception
+Literary significance and reception

 The 1990s witnessed an immense expansion in canonical Mexican-American literary texts.
 Like Caballero, many of these had just recently been "recovered" and made available for wide consumption for the first time.
 In their introduction to the book, co-editors José E. Limón and María (Eugenia) Cotera anticipate the role Caballero would play in this enlargement of the canon, calling it "a work that speaks centrally to the Texas experience" that deals centrally with the "oft-neglected" experience of Mexican-American women.
 Accordingly, González and Raleigh's critique of patriarchal traditions won the book its supporters, who celebrated Caballero as the formerly "lost jewel in Chicana literature".

 However, the praise, and in particular the labeling of the book as a Chicana/o text, has not been uncontested.
 Problematic especially to literary scholars who identify as Chicanos has been the fact that Caballero is coauthored—by a Mexican-American woman in partnership with an Anglo-American woman—thus calling into question the text's authenticity.
 Critics have also been troubled by González's own aristocratic heritage and her association with J. Frank Dobie, whose "paternalist attitude" toward heritage Mexicans is much maligned.
 In her defense of the novel, Cotera acknowledges that the "politics of its production" complicate our ability to classify it as either a "Chicana/o" or "feminist" text, but that it nevertheless warrants study.
 In similar fashion, literary historian Andrea R. Purdy writes: "Regardless of her motives, [González's] choices provide an interesting forum for further discussion and analysis".
 That discussion is carried out today in classrooms and literary journals.